carbon-design-system/carbon/README.md

-# Bluemix Pattern Library
+# Bluemix Components

-**A themeable library of re-usable patterns for building websites and UIs.**
+**A themeable library of re-usable components for building websites and UIs.**

-The Bluemix Pattern Library gives developers (FEDs & Engineers) a collection of re-usable patterns they can use for building websites and user-interfaces for Bluemix.
+Bluemix Components gives developers (FEDs & Engineers) a collection of re-usable components they can use for building websites and user-interfaces for Bluemix.

 The aim is for every developer to use consistent HTML, CSS, and JavaScript in as many places as possible in their prototype and production work.